Biden confirms Americans among those held hostage by Hamas

-President Biden on Tuesday confirmed that American citizens are among those being held hostage by Hamas in the wake of an unprecedented coordinated attack by the militant group over the weekend that killed thousands of people in Israel.
+President Biden on Tuesday confirmed that American citizens are among those being held hostage by Hamas in the wake of an unprecedented coordinated attack by the militant group over the weekend that killed more than a thousand people in Israel.

 The president also said in remarks at the White House that the number of Americans killed in the attacks had risen to 14.